JUMP_rr tutorial

 is not blank Filters rows where the field contains visible content (text, numbers, etc.), excluding empty or space-only values.

 Table 1.
-Filtering operators used to refine values displayed in the dataset.
+Filtering operators can be used to refine values displayed in the dataset.
 Include or exclude rows based on specific conditions, such as matching exact values, checking for patterns in text, or evaluating numerical comparisons.

 Figure 6.
-The user interface displays the Corrected p-value, which is calculated at the perturbation level.
+Corrected p-value that can be used to prioritize perturbations with significant morphological effects The user interface displays the “Corrected p-value” for SLC2A2, which is calculated at the perturbation level.
 As a result, all rows associated with the SLC2A2 perturbation share the same value (0.00018).
-When exploring multiple perturbations, sorting by Corrected p-value can help prioritize those with the most statistically significant morphological effects, making it a useful strategy for identifying relevant hits.
+When exploring multiple perturbations, sorting by Corrected p-value (or filtering based on it) can help prioritize those with the most statistically significant morphological effects, making it a useful strategy for identifying relevant information.
 The rows are sorted in ascending/descending order by clicking the name column header.

 2.2.1.
 What are the specific morphology changes/features?